Christopher-DSA/Diabetes-Unsupervised-Learning-Project/README.md

 - Mauritius is where this dataset comes from based on the currency used
 - Mauritus is a country in East Africa

+ #### Meaning of the numbers in the item category columns:

+- Annual spending (Mauritian Rupee) on the type of product the category represents.
+- Mauritius is where this dataset comes from based on the currency used
+- Mauritus is a country in East Africa